The essential physiological skill in most cycling events is threshold power.

 What do we actually know about Threshold Power Training?

-It is well established knowledge that training with high intensity improves your ability to continue exercise without accumulating lactic acid.
+It is well established knowledge that training with high intensity improves your ability to continue exercise without accumulating lactate.

 This physiological skill is often the most determinant factor in endurance sports and that is probably why you are reading this article: You want to learn how to increase your threshold power because that will make you a better endurance athlete.